Logo Futurismo

 David Rodrigues | The pool is quite shallow, so you can walk to the waterfall

-Since 2018, residents of the Azores do not pay to enter Caldeira Velha.
-Proof of residency will be asked at the entrance.
+Since 2018, residents of the Azores have been exempt from paying to enter Caldeira Velha.
+Proof of residency will be asked for at the entrance.
 Travelers must pay 1 euro to access the site, or 10 euros if they want to swim in the hot springs.
-Here is the complete price list for 2024:

 Entrance with hot springs: